 Handling emergencies without training

 Not everyone has time to train themselves or to take classes.
 When an emergency happens is when we realize we wish we knew more.
-The rules below become more complex.
+The rules below become more complex toward the bottom of the list.
 Therefore,

 Here are a few rules of thumb: